 Not all vegetables are suitable for Guinea pigs to consume and some are even poisonous such as potatoes.
 Check out our feeding section to learn all about guinea pig nutrition.

-Many new guinea pig owners are confused when choosing the feeding bowl and water bottle/bowel.
+Many new guinea pig owners are confused when choosing the food bowl and water bottle/bowel.
 The bowl needs to be sturdy, tip-proof and chip-free.
-Deciding if your guinea pig required a bowl or bottle for water can be a personal choice.
+Deciding if your guinea pig required a bowl or bottle of water can be a personal choice.

 All our guinea pigs have used water bottles except for the two we currently have now.
 The pet shop they were kept in, used water bowls and our Guinea pigs never could figure out how a bottle worked when we got them home!

 If you opt for a water bottle, opt for a non-drip glass bottle.
 Glass bottles are easier to clean plus there is no risk of plastics contaminating the water.
 An interesting fact about guinea pigs: They wouldn’t drink dirty water even if their life literally depended upon it.
 Ensure your guinea pig receives fresh water at least once a day.

 Who doesn’t love spoiling their guinea pigs!
 Fruit makes an excellent treat for your guinea pigs.
 It is high in sugar though so don’t feed safe fruits more than once or twice a week.
 If you are unsure what fruits your guinea pig can eat, check out our list of safe fruits and vegetables.